jjeanius/chefilicious_cli_gem/lib/Notes.md

 * The application will shows a list of meal kits (in column format) from all 3 companies with price, cooking time, and rating
 * User can select the dish and it will provide more information about the dish
 * There will be an "Order Now" button and it will let the user know that he/she is leaving the Chefilicious website, and he/she will be connected to the company's website

+case input
+  when "1"
+    puts "Breakfast"
+  when "2"
+    puts "Lunch"
+  when "3"
+    puts "Dinner"
+  when "4"
+    puts "Yummy Desert!"
+  when "exit"
+    exit